||Contact | A-Z Health Index | Events & Meetings|

 Measles outbreak 2015

 The United States is currently experiencing a large, multi-state outbreak of measles linked to an amusement park in California.
 Measles is a highly contagious respiratory disease caused by a virus.
 It spreads through the air through coughing and sneezing.
 Measles starts with a fever, runny nose, cough, red eyes, and sore throat, and is followed by a rash that spreads all over the body.
 About three out of 10 people who get measles will develop one or more complications including pneumonia, ear infections, or diarrhea.
 Complications are more common in adults and young children.
-From December 28 to February 20, 2015, 133 people from 7 states (AZ-7, CA-117, CO-1, NE-2, OR-1, UT-3, & WA-2) were reported to have measles and are considered to be part of a large, ongoing outbreak.
-(CDC Measles Page) Although Oklahoma has had no confirmed measles cases since 1997, the Comanche County Health Department is encouraging preventative measures and reminding everyone vaccination is the best way to protect against measles.
+From January 1 to April 3, 2015, 159 people from 18 states and the District of Columbia were reported to have measles [AZ (7), CA (101), CO (1), DC (2), DE (1), GA (1), IL (15), MI (1), MN (1), NE (2), NJ (2), NY (3), NV (9), OK (1), PA (1), SD (2) TX (1), UT (2), WA (7)].
+Most of these cases [117 cases (74%)] are part of a large multi-state outbreak linked to an amusement park in California.
+This week, 19 previously reported measles cases in California were reclassified from 2015 cases to 2014 cases (http://www.cdc.gov/measles/multi-state-outbreak.html).
+The Oklahoma State Department of Health (OSDH) is currently (March 2015) investigating a confirmed case of measles in Stillwater located in Payne County.
+This is the first confirmed case in Oklahoma since 1997.
+Measles was identified in an international traveler to Oklahoma.
+The individual is a spouse of an Oklahoma State University student who lives off campus.
+OSDH is working with the Payne County Health Department, Oklahoma State University and local medical facilities in the investigation.
 (OSDH Measles Page)

 Syphilis Outbreak - 2014